-- expanded property tax exemption for single purpose ag structures. - refundable tax credits for ag labor housing and transportation expenses. - accelerated depreciation allowances for capital expenses (similar to federal allowances under Sec.
-179). - ag labor job retention grants from the state Department of Labor and Workforce Development. - ag labor housing regulation consistency. - others.
+- expanded property tax exemption for single purpose ag structures. - refundable tax credits for ag labor housing and transportation expenses. - Accelerated depreciation allowances for capital expenses (similar to federal allowances under Sec.
+179). - ag labor job retention grants from the state Department of Labor and Workforce

+Development.

+- ag labor housing regulation consistency. - others.

-The Covid-19 pandemic that struck New Jersey forcefully in March-April of this year severely disrupted any legislative consideration of economic incentives for the industry.
-In fact, shutdown orders to protect public health forced business closures and interruption of economic activity across-the-board.
+The Covid-19 pandemic that struck New Jersey forcefully in 2020-21 severely disrupted any legislative consideration of economic incentives for the industry.
+In fact, shut- down orders to protect public health forced business closures and interruption of economic activity across-theboard.
 A few like agriculture, were classified as "essential" and permitted to carry on but even those industries suffered economic losses.
-State government tax revenue losses reached \$5-6 billion and crisis conditions were created.

 Most New Jersey agriculture producers managed to complete the growing season on satisfactory terms, with a few exceptions.
 Nonetheless, viability challenges have not abated and need attention more than ever.
 Federal USDA direct payments related to the pandemic relief were helpful for certain commodity groups, and consumer purchases of local produce at retail farm outlets was a positive note among many set-backs.
-Beyond that short-term relief, the economic outlook for small scale agriculture is mixed at best as are other small businesses.